iyanmv/qiskit-leaky-scheduling/README.md

 [![Build & Test Python Wheel Package](https://github.com/cryptohslu/qiskit-leaky-scheduling/actions/workflows/build.yml/badge.svg)](https://github.com/cryptohslu/qiskit-leaky-scheduling/actions/workflows/build.yml)

+> [!NOTE]
+> This plugin was developed to demonstrate [the importance of reproducibility in the Qiskit quantum computing workflow](https://github.com/cryptohslu/reproducible-builds-quantum-computing).
+> It shows that non-reproducibility in the transpilation process (specifically during the [scheduling stage](https://quantum.cloud.ibm.com/docs/en/guides/transpiler-stages#scheduling)
+> can be exploited to encode classical information into the transpiled quantum circuit.
+If an attacker subsequently
+> gains access to the job description, this can lead to the leakage of confidential data.

-A transpilation scheduling plugin that can be used with Qiskit to leak information from the computer running the transpilation step to the cloud receiving the quantum computing jobs.
+A transpilation scheduling plugin for [Qiskit](https://github.com/Qiskit/qiskit) that demonstrates how a modified transpilation stage can be used to hide classical information in the final transpiled quantum circuit.

-Current implementation, by default, tries to encode [the HSLU logo](https://www.hslu.ch/en/) into the transpiled circuit.
+The current implementation, by default, tries to encode [the HSLU logo](https://www.hslu.ch/en/) into the transpiled circuit.
 Custom data will be used if available in `builtins.data` (see [the example](#Example) below).
 If data is too large to encode into the given circuit, the unmodified circuit is returned.
 The encoding is done by modifying the last 6 bytes of the float numbers (double precision) representing the rotation angles of the